kaiyoo/Precondition-and-Effect-Reasoning-for-Action-Recognition/README.md

 - And train the network originally desiged for predicting action to predict these pseudo-labels and feed their softmax probability to train action.

 ## [3] Annotations
-> Besided action labels provided by something-something V2 dataset, we labelled annotations (precondition, effect, super-class) relevant to action.
+> Based on action labels provided by something-something V2 dataset, we labelled following annotations relevant to action (precondition, effect, super-class).
 >
 > Annotations:
 > 1) Precondition: 60 classes